naa986/wp-paypal/wp-paypal/readme.txt

 * **PayPal Email**: Your PayPal email address
 * **Currency Code**: The default currency code

-=== WP PayPal Emails ===
+=== Payment Button for PayPal Emails ===

-WP PayPal plugin comes with an "Emails" tab where you will be able to configure some email related settings.
+Payment Button for PayPal plugin comes with an "Emails" tab where you will be able to configure some email related settings.

 **Email Sender Options**